wmde/wikibase-release-pipeline/deploy/README.md

 However, due to OAuth requirements, QuickStatements may not function properly without publicly accessible domain names for both the `WIKIBASE_PUBLIC_HOST` and `QUICKSTATEMENTS_PUBLIC_HOST`.
 Also, running locally without publicly accessible addresses will prevent the generation of a valid SSL certificate; to accessing locally running services, you will need to allow the invalid certificate when loading the page for the first time.

-### Can I migrate from another Wikibase installation to WBS Deployment Kit?
+### Can I migrate from another Wikibase installation to WBS Deploy?

-It is possible to migrate an existing Wikibase installation to WBS Deployment Kit.
+It is possible to migrate an existing Wikibase installation to WBS Deploy.
 The general procedure is as follows:

  - [Back up your MediaWiki](https://www.mediawiki.org/wiki/Manual:Backing_up_a_wiki)
  - [Install Wikibase Suite](#initial-setup) as described above